 If you offer goods or services online, rather than providing a long privacy notice, you could consider implementing layering devices such as ‘just-in-time’ notices.
 This will ensure that information given on privacy is provided to the data subject at the most appropriate time.

 For on-going choices about how data subjects’ information is used, the use of dashboards that can be easily amended and updated is a useful mechanism to ensure that privacy and consent is able to be managed by a data subject.
+Giving data subjects control over their preferences is also a great way of showing compliance with the data protection principles.

 How can I provide the required information?